dojo/cli-build-app/README.md

 ### Legacy Browser Support

 By default, the build will support the last two versions of the latest browsers.
-To Support IE 11, run the build with the `--legacy` (`-l`) flag.
+To support IE 11 include any necessary polyfills, such as the fetch API, and run the build with the `--legacy` (`-l`) flag.

 ### Eject